abdshomad/cloudflare-ai-worker-audio-transcriber/README.md

 ## How It Works

 1.  **Enter Credentials**: The application first prompts you for your Cloudflare Account ID and an API Token.
 This is required to authenticate with the Cloudflare AI API.
 2.  **Upload Audio**: You can then upload an audio file (e.g., MP3, WAV, M4A).
-The app has a size limit of 25MB, which is a common limit for direct API uploads.
+The app supports files up to 200MB.
-3.  **Transcribe**: The app sends the audio file directly from your browser to the Cloudflare AI API endpoint.
+3.  **Transcribe**: For large files, the app splits the audio into smaller chunks directly in your browser.
+It then sends each chunk sequentially to the Cloudflare AI API endpoint.
-4.  **Display Result**: Once the transcription is complete, the resulting text is displayed in a clean, readable format.
+4.  **Display Result**: Once all chunks are transcribed, the resulting text is combined and displayed in a clean, readable format.

 ## Getting Started